wiremoons/qpass/README.md

 command: `qpass`.
 Additional help on the options available when executed can be found with the command line flags:

-- `-h` : show the command line flag help
+- `-h` : show the command line flag help.
+- `-m` : disable colour output.
 - `-a` : shows the additional help information.

 ## Updates and Changes